jfitter/MLX90614/README.md

 ### Installing

-Download the distribution package and decompress it.
+Download the distribution package ***MLX90614.rar*** and decompress it.
 Rename the uncompressed folder ***/mlx90614***.
 Check that the ***/mlx90614*** folder contains the following files;

+> src/MLX90614.cpp
+> src/MLX90614.h
+> src/Crc8.cpp
+> src/Crc8.h
-> MLX90614.cpp
+> src/property.h
-> MLX90614.h
+> doc/MLX90614.chm
-> MLX90614.chm
+> doc/MLX90614.pdf
-> MLX90614.pdf
+> Doxyfile
-> Crc8.cpp
+> keywords.txt
-> Crc8.h
+> library.properties
-> property.h
+> LICENSE.md
-> doxyfile
+> README.md

 Place the ***/mlx90614*** library folder into your ***arduinosketchfolder/libraries/*** folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

+You can also optionally install this library using the Arduino IDE built-in installer.

 ### Documentation